FrancoLiberali/stori_challenge/README.md

 ## Execution

 To run the processing you will need a csv file of transactions.
-Two examples can be found in txns1.csv and txns2.csv.
+These files can be either local or hosted on s3 (publicly accessible).
+Two local examples can be found in `txns1.csv` and `txns2.csv` and its s3 version `s3://fl-stori-challenge/txns1.csv` and `s3://fl-stori-challenge/txns2.csv`.
 To run it locally you can:

 ### Run with docker